Rules

 Export rules with Configuration Package

-Exporting Rules should preferably done in several steps via 3 distinct configuration packages
+Exporting rules should preferably be done in several steps by using three distinct configuration packages.

 Configuration package 1 - Features and Units (optional)

-Features used in rules must exist in target database, they can either be created manualy, or in case of larger volume of features, via configuration package.
-Create new Configuration Package with tables
+Features used in rules must exist in the target database.
+They can be created manually or, for larger volumes, by using a configuration package.
+Create a new configuration package with these tables:

 - Catalog Units (70114054)